fenixkz/rl_journey/Lesson-4/theory.md

 \theta \leftarrow \theta + \alpha \nabla_\theta J(\theta)
 $$

+Intuitively, this update rule can be understood as follows:
+- We sample an action, $a_t$, given the current state, $s_t$, from $\pi_\theta(a|s_t)$
-Intuitively, this update rule can be understood as follows: if an action $a_t$ taken in state $s_t$ (which we sampled from $\pi_\theta(a|s_t)$) resulted in a good subsequent return ($G_t$ is high and positive), then we want to increase the log-probability $\log \pi_\theta(a_t | s_t)$ (and thus the probability itself) of taking that action $a_t$ in state $s_t$ again.
-Conversely, if it resulted in a bad return ($G_t$ is low or negative), we want to decrease its probability.
+- If this action resulted in a good subsequent return - $G_t$ is high and positive - then we want to increase the log-probability $\log \pi_\theta(a_t | s_t)$ (and thus the probability itself) of taking that action $a_t$ in state $s_t$ again.
+- Conversely, if it resulted in a bad return - $G_t$ is low or negative - we want to decrease its probability.

 By doing this iteratively for all actions taken in many trajectories, the policy should eventually converge towards one that produces highest overall returns.

 ### Digesting the equations

 Now, let's take a minute to discuss and give ourselves some room for thinking.
-Policy Gradient is one of the most important concepts in modern reinforcement learning and we have to have a deeper understanding of the matter.
+Policy gradient is one of the most important concepts in modern reinforcement learning and we have to have a deeper understanding of the matter.

 Our true goal is to maximize the total discounted reward, $J$, over a trajectory.
 We've initialized a neural network that processes a state and returns a policy (probability distribution over all possible actions).
 This policy is used to select actions, step in the environment, and collect rewards.